ptsteadman/notebook/stories/feyerabend.md

 classmates were wasting their time.

-When she finally left academia, she put most of her effort into independent research and correspondence on the Interet.
-Just a few weeks after getting a 'real job', she recieved an email from Addision Chen, inviting her to work on direct semantic IO in Warsaw.
+When she finally left academia, she put most of her effort into independent research and Internet correspondence.
+Eventually, she had to get a real job.
+But just a few weeks after starting work at a machine learning company, she recieved an email from Addision Chen, inviting her to work on direct semantic IO in Warsaw.
 It was the happiest moment of Feyerabend's life.
-She quit her job minutes later.
+She sent a letter of resignation minutes later.

 It was a validation of her serious way of life, her dry, unsparing focus.
-She knew that the semantic IO project was important, and that she was making valuable contributions.
+She knew that the semantic IO project was important, and that she had made valuable contributions.
 And now she was taking a irrevocable step forward.
-In low moments, she would have the comfort of knowing that she had done something for the world.
+In low moments, she would now know that she had done something for the world.

 <hr>

 The driver was waiting outside of Feyerabend's apartment on Monday morning.
 She fell asleep in the car, startling awake on arrival.
-The driver laughed and waited for Feyerabend the sleep from her eyes.

-Feyerabend followed the driver accross the parking lot into a glass atrium protecting an old marble building.
-After navigating through a number of progressively more drab hallways, the driver showed Feyerabend into her new office.
+Feyerabend followed the driver accross the parking lot into a glass atrium.
+After navigating through a number of progressively more drab hallways, Feyerabend was shown into her new office.
 It was a room with a bookshelf, a coffee table, and a set of excellent digital windows.
 Feyerabend spent a few minutes organizing things.

 Someone pushed open the door, and stuck in their head.